 Flood Protection Assistance

 Concerned citizens and the general public can obtain information on flood protection assistance from The City of Leon Valley.
-All inquiries and request should be made through Luis Valdez, at (210)-684-3219 ext.
-281 or email@example.com, or David Dimaline, at (210)-681-1232 ext.
-201 or firstname.lastname@example.org.
+All inquires and request should be made through the Fire Chief, Michael Naughton, at firstname.lastname@example.org or 210-684-3219 ext.
+281 or David Dimaline, at 210-681-1232 ext.
+201 or email@example.com.

 Flood protection assistance provided by The City of Leon Valley is site-specific flood and flood related data, data on historical flooding in the neighborhood and similar information so inquirers can relate the flood threat to their problems.
 List of services provided: